Gold-Nano Blog / Gold Nanoparticle and Rapid Result Covid19 Tests

 Learn more about the University of Maryland School of Medicine's research from the two links below.

-The COVID-19 test uses saliva to find its results, which can give an accurate diagnosis as little as three minutes.
+This COVID-19 test uses saliva to find its results, which can give an accurate diagnosis in as little as three minutes.

 The article, below, states how the testing device works.